SpaceG/spaceg.github.io/_posts/2015-04-22-domain-set-up-on-digital-ocean-dns-cname-WHOIS-lookup.markdown

 <h2 class="section-heading">Nameserver Set Up.</h2>

-Here we go my first Question :
 <a href="https://www.digitalocean.com/community/questions/setting-up-dns-domain-name-from-godaddy-or-namecheap"> Setting Up dns Domain Name - Namecheap</a>

-have a Introduction to the <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-dns-terminology-components-and-concepts "> DNS-Terminology</a> then set Up a
+Have a Introduction to the <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-dns-terminology-components-and-concepts "> DNS-Terminology</a> then set Up a
 <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean"> Hostname on Digital Ocean </a>

 The Digital Ocean Servers are :